How to execute the Minimum Viable Product (MVP) approach in software development

 In a software development context, a minimum viable product (MVP) is the simplest version of a software product you can offer to the public to perform a particular function, with prospects of improvements further down the road.

 This product usually has a few essential features, and it’s released primarily to gauge the viability of a core idea, gain some market share early, and learn more about what users may want later.
-An MVP can also save you from sinking lots of resources into a product or feature that users aren’t interested in.
+An MVP can also save you from sinking many resources into a product or feature that users aren’t interested in.

-How to build a Minimum Viable Product
+How to Build a Minimum Viable Product

 List the desired app capabilities